Katussska/AVL-tree/README.md

 # AVL Tree Implementation in C++

-This is a functional and well-commented C++ implementation of an AVL Tree, a self-balancing binary search tree.
+C++ implementation of an AVL Tree, a self-balancing binary search tree.
 The code includes the following functions: insert, delete, search, and print.
 It is fully functional and well-commented.